GSA/ficam-playbooks/_playbooks/playbook-pam.md

 a heightened risk to their respective organizations and the country at large.
-Documents outlined in Appendix A: Reference Documentation, include the National Insider Threat Policy (NITP),^16 relevant Executive Orders (E.O.), FISMA, the Standards for Security Categorization for Federal Information and Information Systems (FIPS 199),^17 FICAM Roadmap,^18 and SP 800- 53 ,^19 and the Software Engineering Institute at Carnegie Mellon’s Insider Threat Center’s Common Sense Guide to Mitigating Insider Threats (4th Edition).^20
+Documents outlined in Appendix A: Reference Documentation, include the National Insider Threat Policy (NITP),^16 relevant Executive Orders (E.O.), FISMA, the Standards for Security Categorization for Federal Information and Information Systems (FIPS 199), FICAM Roadmap, and SP 800- 53 , For agencies operating on classified fabrics, leverage CNSS 1253. and the Software Engineering Institute at Carnegie Mellon’s Insider Threat Center’s Common Sense Guide to Mitigating Insider Threats (4th Edition), CERT Insider Threat Center, Software Engineering Institute, Carnegie Mellon University, December 2012.

-(^14) SP 800- 53 , Security and Privacy Controls for Federal Information Systems and Organizations, Revision 4, NIST, April 2013.
-[SP 800-53]
-(^15) FISMA Metrics, FY2014 Chief Information Office Federal Information Security Management Act Reporting Metrics v2.0, January 2014.
-[FISMA Metrics]
-(^16) NITP
-(^17) FIPS 199
-(^18) FICAM Roadmap
-(^19) For agencies operating on classified fabrics, leverage CNSS 1253.
-(^20) Common Sense Guide to Mitigating Insider Threats (4th Edition), CERT Insider Threat Center, Software Engineering Institute, Carnegie
-Mellon University, December 2012.
 [Common Sense Guide]

 ICAM Privileged User Instruction and Implementation Guidance Draft